atomisthq/docs/docs/index.md

 ### Custom automations

-You can customize Atomist's built-in automations or write wholly new automations.
+You can customize Atomist's built-in automations or write wholly new ones.

-Atomist provides an automation API with integrations for your developer tools and runtime platforms, native Slack notifications and commands, and an open source client and command-line interface.
+Atomist provides an automation API with integrations for your development tools and runtime platforms, native Slack notifications and commands, and an open source client and command-line interface.

 Custom automations can be used to further streamline development: